 The title function in Python also capitalizes the first letter after the apostrophes.

 In this example, She's is transformed to She'S and isn't is transformed to isn'T. This can be an issue sometimes.
 We can solve it with regex, as explained in the next example.

 A Regular Expression (RegEx) is a sequence of characters that defines a search pattern.

 Example 4: Using Regex to Title Case String

 We are using Python's in-built regex module re to create a user-defined function for title casing a string.
 The function takes a regular expression pattern and replaces the pattern occurrence using the lambda function provided as the second argument.
-The regular expression used here [A-Za-z]+('[A-Za-z]+)? matches with all words starting with an alphabet or all words that have alphabets after an apostrophes '.
+The regular expression used here, [A-Za-z]+('[A-Za-z]+)? matches with all words starting with an alphabet or all words that have alphabets after an apostrophe '.

 |Regex token||What it does|